OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 Custom functions are now available in preview.
 Follow these steps to try them:

 1. Join the [Office Insider](https://products.office.com/en-us/office-insider) program to install the version of Excel 2016 that's required for custom functions on your computer (version 16.8711 or later).
+You must choose the "Insider" channel for the custom functions preview to work.
 2. Clone the [Excel-Custom-Functions](https://github.com/OfficeDev/Excel-Custom-Functions) repo and follow the instructions in *README.md* to start the add-in in Excel.
 3. Type `=CONTOSO.ADD42(1,2)` into any cell, and press **Enter** to run the custom function.
 4. If you have questions, ask them on Stack Overflow with the [office-js](https://stackoverflow.com/questions/tagged/office-js) tag.